SankalpGautam/BrainTumorDetection/README.md

 This layer performs a dot product between two matrices, where one matrix is the set of learnable parameters otherwise known as a kernel, and the other matrix is the restricted portion of the receptive field.
 The kernel is spatially smaller than an image but is more in-depth.
 This means that, if the image is composed of three (RGB) channels, the kernel height and width will be spatially small, but the depth extends up to all three channels.
 ### Padding and Striding
 Before we go further, it’s also useful to talk about padding and striding.
 These techniques are often used in CNNs:

 1) Padding.
 Padding expands the input matrix by adding fake pixels to the borders of the matrix.
 This is done because convolution reduces the size of the matrix.
 For example, a 5x5 matrix turns into a 3x3 matrix when a filter goes over it.

 2) Striding.
 It often happens that when working with a convolutional layer, you need to get an output that is smaller than the input.
 One way to achieve this is to use a pooling layer.
 Another way to achieve this is to use striding.
 The idea behind stride is to skip some areas when the kernel slides over: for example, skipping every 2 or 3 pixels.
 It reduces spatial resolution and makes the network more computationally efficient.
+## What is Transfer Learning
+Transfer Learning is something that comes naturally to humans.
+Humans have a built-in capability to transfer knowledge across various tasks.
+When learning one task, we can seamlessly utilize what we acquire as knowledge to solve related tasks.
+The more similar the tasks are, the easier it is for us to transfer our existing knowledge to the new task.
+For instance,

+1. If we learn how to write code in one programming language, like C++, it would be much easier to learn a new programming language, say, Python.

+2. If we learn how to ride a bike, it would be easier for us to learn how to ride a car.

+Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.
+## Model using Transfer Learning (Efficient-Net)
+Efficient Net: It model is a simple mobile-size baseline architecture and is trained on the ImageNet dataset.

+It is based on the baseline network developed by the neural architecture search using the AutoML MNAS framework.
+The network is fine-tuned to obtain maximum accuracy but is also penalized if the network is very computationally heavy.
+It is also penalized for slow inference time when the network takes a lot of time to make predictions.
+The architecture uses a mobile inverted bottleneck convolution similar to MobileNet V2 but is much larger due to the increase in FLOPS.